-You could offer a flight of three red wines to best represent your meat and red wine dishes for example, or a combination of two whites and one rosé for seafood lovers.
-This is a solution to offering the whole bottle and the customer no longer liking it after they pair it with their food.
+You could offer a flight of three red wines to best represent your meat and red wine dishes for example or a combination of two whites and one rosé for seafood lovers.
+This is a solution to offering the whole bottles and the customer no longer liking it after they pair it with their food.

 In addition, glass selections do not provide much of a profit like bottles do, therefore consider having the bottle option more accessible and ask your staff to try selling bottles more often.

 Adding some color